weseek/crowi-plus-docker/README.md

 ### docker-compose

-Using docker-compose is the most quick and convenient way to boot crowi-plus.
+Using docker-compose is the fastest and the most convenient way to boot crowi-plus.

 see: [weseek/crowi-plus-docker-compose](https://github.com/weseek/crowi-plus-docker-compose)